 Any time you find yourself driving in front of a large truck, leave ample distance between your two vehicles and avoid slamming on the brakes.
 Commercial trucks do not possess the same stopping power as smaller vehicles.
 This is especially true in wet or icy weather.
 The stopping distance on a heavy-duty truck is about 525 feet if the truck is traveling at 65 miles per hour and fully loaded – compared to approximately 316 feet for the average car.
 Never cut a truck driver off, as this can cause a serious rear-end truck accident or override collision.

 Predictability is an important part of keeping yourself safe near commercial trucks.
 If you behave the way that a truck driver expects – such as by following roadway rules, paying attention to signs, and obeying the speed limit – the driver will be better able to predict where your vehicle is at any given moment.
 This can reduce the risk of truck accidents caused by a lack of visibility, blind spots, and unexpected motorist maneuvers.

 Distracted driving kills.
 Allowing yourself to be distracted behind the wheel endangers lives – including your own.
 Driving distracted near a large truck is especially dangerous, as there are already many other hazards that increase the risk of a collision.
 Always dedicate your full attention to the road.
 Do not let a cell phone, passenger, radio, food, personal grooming, or a recent argument with a loved one distract you from the driving task.

 Unfortunately, no amount of safe driving can protect you from the careless or reckless acts of other drivers, including truck drivers.
 If you get injured in a truck accident in Thornton, call (303) 747-4404 to request a free consultation at Dormer Harpring, LLC.
-Our Thornton accident attorneys can help you get through the claims process.
+Our Denver accident attorneys can help you get through the claims process.